m081429/Challenge_08_06_2018/README.md

-# Challenge_08_06_2018
+# Sample python script

-## REQUIREMENTS
+# This script is written in python2 and annotates the input vcf file with

-1. Type of variation (Substitution, Insertion, Silent, Intergenic, etc.) If there are multiple possibilities, annotate with the most deleterious possibility.
+1. Annotates with the most deleterious possibility.
 2. Depth of sequence coverage at the site of variation.
 3. Number of reads supporting the variant.
 4. Percentage of reads supporting the variant versus those supporting reference reads.
 5. Allele frequency of variant from Broad Institute ExAC Project API (API documentation is available here: http://exac.hms.harvard.edu/)
-6. Additional optional information from ExAC that you feel might be relevant.
+6. Additional optional information from ExAC .

 ### TASK: Writing a script to annotate a vcf file

-### INPUT FILE: VCF FILE ("Challenge_data.vcf")
+### INPUT FILE: VCF FILE ("input.vcf")

-### OUTPUT FILE: VCF FILE with new annotations ("Challenge_annotated_out.vcf")
+### OUTPUT FILE: VCF FILE with new annotations ("output_annotated.vcf")

 ### a)Python packages Required to run this script
 	1)os